stresssimple/stresssimple/docs/docs/user-guide.md

     // Uncomment the following line for debugging purposes
     // console.log("Test with " + userId + ' request number ' + this.request++);

-    // Send an HTTP GET request to the server and wait for the response await this.cli
+    // Send an HTTP GET request to the server await this.cli
       .get('/some-endpoint')
-      // Uncomment the following lines to send other types of requests
+      // Uncomment to send other types of requests
       // .post('Post request', { userId: userId })
       // .put('Put request', { userId: userId })
       .header('userId', userId)